Ashley McKay, RMT

 Ashley has been an active Registered Massage Therapist since 2009 and is the owner of One Tree Massage Therapy.
 She graduated from Sutherland-Chan School in Toronto, Ontario.
 Shortly after graduating, she joined a multidisciplinary clinic.

-During her training in school, Ashley participated in many outreaches that included post surgery recovery at Toronto Western Hospital.
+During her training in school, she participated in many outreaches that included post surgery recovery at Toronto Western Hospital.
 She also worked on horse jockeys who were training for the Paralympics.
 She thinks of herself as a versatile therapist who has experience working with clients of all ages and physical abilities.
 Over the past several years, the majority of her treatments have been focused on decreasing pain and discomfort with sports related injuries, as well as, with clients who have poor posture and poor ergonomics.
 She embraces the challenge of treating a wide variety of presentations.

 In 2016, she trained at Thai Massage Toronto.
 She has been studying this ancient bodywork through a lineage that originates with Master Pichet Boonthume at Thai Massage Toronto (TMT) with Master Practitioner Deanna Villa.
 Cupping and Therapeutic Kinesiology Taping are additional modalities she incorporates into her treatments.